JNCox55/PLED/install/README.txt

 Welcome to PLED

-By default, if you double click "install.bat" the PLED software will be downloaded to C:\PLED.
+By default, if you double click "install.bat" the PLED software will be installed to C:\PLED.
 It will create a desktop shortcut as well.

 Do Not Create Desktop Shortcut
 To forgo creation of the desktop shortcut, type "REM" in front of